Frameworks

 Generate STL files for the bars of the framework.

-Generates STL files for the bars of the framework.
-The files are generated in the working folder.
+The STL files are generated in the working folder.
 The naming convention for the files is bar_i-j.stl, where i and j are the vertices of an edge.

 Parameters: